 iv Environmental regulation

 The Marshall Islands is a contracting state to SOLAS, including the Protocols of 1978 and 1988.
-It is also a party to the COLREGs, as amended, as well as the INMARSAT Convention and other significant conventions related to the safe operation of vessels.
-The Marshall Islands is a participating member of the IMO and has implemented the International Safety Management Code, the International Life-Saving Appliance Code (LSA Code), the International Code for Fire Safety Systems and all other SOLAS, MARPOL and STCW-mandated international codes and IMO maritime safety Resolutions and Conventions.
+It is also a party to the International Regulations for Preventing Collisions at Sea 1972 (COLREGs), as amended, as well as the Convention on the International Maritime Satellite Organization 1976 (the INMARSAT Convention) and other significant conventions related to the safe operation of vessels.
+The Marshall Islands is a participating member of the International Maritime Organization (IMO) and has implemented the International Safety Management Code (the ISM Code), the International Life-Saving Appliance Code (the LSA Code), the International Code for Fire Safety Systems, and all other international codes mandated by SOLAS, the International Convention for the Prevention of Pollution from Ships 1973 (as modified by the Protocol of 1978) (MARPOL (73/78)) and international conventions on standards of training, certification and watchkeeping for Seafarers (STCW), as well as IMO maritime safety resolutions and conventions.
 Pursuant to Section 155 of the Maritime Act, all vessels registered under the Marshall Islands flag are required to comply with the terms of all the aforementioned conventions and codes.

 v Collisions, salvage and wrecks

-As in the case of the safety regulations discussed above, the Marshall Islands is a party to, or has implemented, all the major conventions and codes relevant to environmental regulation, including MARPOL (73/78), the OPRC Convention, as well as regional agreements such as the Convention for the Protection of the Natural Resources and Environment of the South Pacific Region.
+As in the case of the safety regulations discussed above, the Marshall Islands is a party to, or has implemented, all the major conventions and codes relevant to environmental regulation, including MARPOL (73/78) and the International Convention on Oil Pollution Preparedness, Response and Co-operation 1990 (the OPRC Convention), as well as regional agreements such as the Convention for the Protection of the Natural Resources and Environment of the South Pacific Region.

 vi Passengers' rights

-Part II of the Carriage by Sea Act provides for certain protections and rights of passengers that apply to the international carriage of passengers (and luggage) but only if the contract for carriage has been made in a state that is party to the Athens Convention, as amended, and the place of departure or destination is in such a state.
+Part II of the Carriage by Sea Act provides for certain protections and rights of passengers that apply to the international carriage of passengers (and luggage) but only if the contract for carriage has been made in a state that is party to the Athens Convention on the Carriage of Passengers and their Luggage by Sea 1974 (the Athens Convention), as amended, and the place of departure or destination is in such a state.
 Moreover, the statute is inapplicable in the event that the applicable carriage is mandatorily the subject of a civil liability regime under another convention.
 This statute also contains a limitation of liability regime not unlike that contained in the law relating to the carriage of cargo.

 vii Seafarers' rights